-The Sergeant or release officer shall sign and date the release paperwork on the same day the incarcerated person is to be released.
+The Sergeant or release officer shall sign and date the release paperwork on the same day the inmate is to be released.

-Incarcerated persons shall not be released or moved during incarcerated person count, change of shift, or at any time that would pose a potential safety threat or disrupt the orderly operation of the facility.
+Inmates shall not be released or moved during inmate count, change of shift or at any time that would pose a potential safety threat or disrupt the orderly operation of the facility.

-All incarcerated persons must be positively identified by the staff prior to being released from the facility.
-Incarcerated person identities should be verified using intake records bearing the incarcerated person's name, photograph, and facility identification number or a single digit fingerprint match system, if available.
+All inmates must be positively identified by the staff prior to being released from the facility.
+Inmate identities should be verified using biometric scans or using intake records bearing the inmate's name, photograph and facility identification number.